The Online Slang Dictionary

 None.
 How about some random words?

-Definitions include: a preoccupation with sex.
+Definitions include: a person with a large penis.

-Definitions include: to flatulate; "fart".
+Definitions include: to perform fellatio on; "blow".

 How common is this slang?